itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 # Example

-Now that we have explained the API for configuring simulations, we are now in the position to develop a simple simulation.
-The simulation will be based on the following scenario:
+Now that we have explained the API for configuring simulations, we are now in the position to develop a simple, retirement simulation based on the following scenario:

 *Let's assume that you are 27 years old with an initial investment of `$`10,000, and you invest `$`625 each month until early retirement at age 60.
 Assume further that the yearly interest rate on investments is .07, and inflation is .035.
 Upon reaching 60 years old, we will assume you will withdraw `$`2,200 per month until reaching age 85.*

 ## Load Packages

-The first step is to load the packages required for simulating a retirement scenario and analyzing the results.
-The code block below loads the package `RetirementPlanners` to configure and run the simulation, and the package `Plots` to visualize the results.
+The first step is to load the required packages.
+The code block below loads the package `RetirementPlanners` to configure and run the retirement simulation, and the package `Plots` to visualize the results.

 ```@example basic
+using RetirementPlanners
 using Plots
-using RetirementPlanners
 ```

 ## Configure Simulation

 In this section, we will configure the simulation based on the scenario described above.
-As shown below, all of the configuration details will be defined in a data structure called `config`.
+As shown below, all of the configuration details will be defined in a data structure named `config`.

 ### Required Parameters

 Based on the scenario above, we will use the following required parameters:

-- `Δt`: 1 / 12 (monthly update)
+- `Δt`: $\frac{1}{12}$
-- `start_age`: 27
+- `start_age`: $27$
-- `duration`: 58
+- `duration`: $58$
-- `start_amount`: `$`10,000
+- `start_amount`: $\$10,000$

 ### Optional Update Functions

 In this simple simulation, we use several, simple update functions pre-fixed with the word `fixed`.
-These simplified functions use fixed quantities in the simulation.
-For `update_net_worth!` and `log!`, we will use the default update functions.
+As the names suggest, these simplified functions use fixed quantities in the simulation.
+However, for `update_net_worth!` and `log!`, we will use the default update functions.
 Each update function is described below:

 - `fixed_withdraw`: withdraw a fixed amount from investments on each time step starting at a specified age
 - `fixed_investment`: invest a fixed amount on each time step until a specified age is reached